blueripple/blueripple-research/br-2021-NewMaps/posts/AZ_StateLeg/inputs/post_intro.md

 strong local organizing.
 Conversely, in AZ-18, we see R+1 where the historical model sees D+10.
 There, we think it might be important to make sure the D candidate is well supported because the demographics might support a stronger than expected R performance.

+And some notes specific to AZ:

+- Our model struggles to predict the voter turnout and preference of voters whose race/ethnicity is other than Black, Hispanic, Asian and White-non-Hispanic.
+  There are not a lot of such voters in the survey data which results in large uncertainties.
+For districts where such voters are a large fraction of the population (e.g., AZ-6), we are not suprised to see the model diverge strongly from the historical result and we would trust history over our model, especially in a safe district.

+- Our model is somewhat more pessimistic about Hispanic voter preference than the historical model we’re comparing to here.
+That might be mostly because we use only 2020 data and the typical historical model uses the past 2 or 3 elections.
+This shifts our estimate downwards in any district which has a large number of Hispanic voters, something true in several AZ districts.
+  In this case, what you think is correct depends on whether you think the Dems can return to their pre-2020 levels of support from Hispanic voters or instead that 2020 is an indication of things to come.